marsstrange/CMLS_project25/README.md

 TO DO:
-1. To do a report
-2. To do slides
+1. To do slides
-3. To change the position of the text on vst3 plugin
+2. To change the position of the text on vst3 plugin
-4. To change directory for vst3 in SC
-5. To test everything together (also with a tablet)
+3. To test everything together (also with a tablet)
-6. To reorganize github repo (to write a readme + reorganize the files themselves)
+4. To reorganize github repo (to write a readme + reorganize the files themselves)
-7. To improve sound generation if needed
-8. To map vst3 to some other parameters (discussion needed)
-9. h is help button in text add
+5. h is help button in text add
-10. delete z button change
+6. delete z button change